 The first prototype (G-AFUE) flew on 28th December 1938.
 It was briefly trialled with three fins – a central fixed fin being added, but reverted to its original twin fin configuration.

-Six aircraft were purchased for RAF use whilst a further seven were delivered to BOAC, flying during the war mainly in the Middle East.
+Six aircraft were purchased for the Royal Air Force (RAF) use whilst a further seven were delivered to BOAC, flying during the war mainly in the Middle East.